inab/fega-mm/all_collections/_subdomains/2_3_legal_agreement_between_the_federated_ega_node_and_its_users.md

     - ind: '1.4.1'
    levels:
     - level: 1
-      desc: 'None'
+      desc: 'None.'
     - level: 2
-      desc: 'Initial draft of the Data Processing Agreement (DPA) is drafted taking into account local regulations'
+      desc: 'Initial draft of the Data Processing Agreement (DPA) is drafted taking into account local regulations.'
     - level: 3
-      desc: 'Data Processing Agreement incorporates elements from the Federated EGA Ecosystem to ensure consistency'
+      desc: 'Data Processing Agreement incorporates elements from the Federated EGA Ecosystem to ensure consistency.'
     - level: 4
-      desc: 'Data Processing Agreement is approved by the institution hosting the Federated EGA Node, and it can be distributed to submitters'
+      desc: 'Data Processing Agreement is approved by the institution hosting the Federated EGA Node, and it can be distributed to submitters.'
     - level: 5
-      desc: 'Periodically review use and update to reflect changes in the existing regulations and/or new working procedures in the Federated EGA Node'
+      desc: 'Periodically review use and update to reflect changes in the existing regulations and/or new working procedures in the Federated EGA Node.'
 ---